 Monticello, KY 42633

-A PLUS loan is taken out in the parent's name and is used for the student's educational expenses.
+A PLUS loan is a federal loan taken out in the parent's name with the parent assuming repayment liability and is used for the student's educational expenses.
 The parent must have an acceptable credit history and will need to complete a Master Promissory Note (MPN).
 A parent can borrow up to their student's cost of attendance less other financial aid with this loan.

 Repayment: Begins 30-60 days after loan is fully disbursed.
 Parent has up to 10 years to repay.
-Loan deferment options may be available.
+Loan deferment options may be available and can be requested during the online application process.

-How to apply: To view step-by-step instructions on completing a Parent PLUS loan application, click here.
+How to apply: Step-by-step instructions on completing a Parent PLUS loan application are available here.

 This type of loan should be considered ONLY after the other loan options listed on this page have been exhausted.
 Be sure to contact the lender for all eligibility requirements.
 Alternative loans require school certification.
 Alternative Loan can be used for student who are not meeting the school's Satisfactory Academic Progress Policy.
 Students can borrow up to their cost of attendance less other aid.